In California, a class action wage and hour lawsuit is when multiple employees with similar grievances sue their employer collectively.

 - preclude participation in class action lawsuits altogether.

-Simply put, a class action allows an employment attorney to pool the resources of a large number of plaintiffs.
-This has two major advantages.
+Simply put, a class action allows a California employment attorney to pool the resources of a large number of plaintiffs.
+This has two significant advantages.

 - A class action increases the amount of time and resources an attorney can devote to the case.
 For wage/hour claims, the attorney’s fee is typically a percentage of the amount recovered by the employee (or former employee).
 With a large number of employee plaintiffs (“class members”), the total damages will be larger.
 This, in turn, justifies a greater investment by the attorney.